Augusto Riboty

-Augusto Riboty (Puget-Théniers, 29 November 1816 – 9 February 1888) was an Italian admiral and Minister of the Navy.
+Augusto Riboty (29 November 1816 – 9 February 1888) was an Italian admiral and Minister of the Navy.

 Early life and career

-Born in the County of Nice, he enrolled in 1830 in the Navy School of Genoa, graduating in 1835.
-In 1848 he participated, on the brig Colombo, in the First Italian War of Independence; he also saw service in the Crimean War while serving on the screw frigate Carlo Alberto.
+Born on 29 November 1816, in Puget-Théniers, Riboty enrolled in 1830 in the Navy School of Genoa, graduating in 1835.
+In 1848, he participated, on the brig Colombo, in the First Italian War of Independence; he also saw service in the Crimean War while serving on the screw frigate Carlo Alberto.
 He took part in the Second War of Italian Independence as commander of the paddle sloop Monzambano.